 Purchasing habits of consumers have drastically shifted in the last few years.

-In the last 16 months, COVID-19 and the pandemic have supercharged consumers’ willingness and expectance to pay online by 5 years.
+In the last couple years, COVID-19 and the pandemic have supercharged consumers’ willingness and expectance to pay online by 5 years.
 So why is it any different in the business of interior design?
 It’s not.

 What does this mean?